 - Total With Down Payment

-How to Display the Mortgage Calculator
+Step 3: Display the Mortgage Calculator

-The plugin creates a widget.
+As I said at the beginning, the plugin creates a widget.
 You can use it in the sidebar, footer, or any widget area on your site.

 In the left column navigation, mouse over the “Appearance” link and click the “Widgets” link.